X

 When to seek immediate medical care

-See a doctor immediately if:
+See a healthcare professional right away if:

-• Changes in vision
+• Changes in vision.

-• Sensitive to bright light
+• Sensitive to bright light.

-• Feeling as if something is in the eye
+• Feeling as if something is in the eye.

-• Can't open or close the eye
+• Can't open or close the eye.

-• Accompanied by headache, nausea or eye pain
+• Headache, nausea or eye pain.

 When to make a doctor's appointment

-Make an appointment to see a doctor if:
+Make an appointment to see a healthcare professional if:

-• Lasts longer than a few days
+• Lasts longer than a few days.

-• Thick or almost continuous pus
+• Thick or almost continuous pus.